Mobile Application and Microtransaction Fraud: What It Is, How to Prevent It

 Back when consumers could only shop on their desktops, the only interface to worry about was a merchant’s web page.
 Fraud prevention has never been easy, but at least the variables were a bit more limited and somewhat predictable.

-In the mobile environment, consumers may still interface with a website using a PWA or progressive web application.
-But, more often than not, shoppers are connecting through proprietary mobile applications that aren’t necessarily as secure.
+In the mobile environment, consumers may still interface with a website using a PWA, or progressive web application.
+But more often than not, shoppers are connecting through proprietary mobile applications that aren’t necessarily as secure.
 Fraudsters can wreak havoc by leveraging the trust that generally comes from downloading a mobile application.

 Aside from traditional payment fraud, there are other types of mobile application fraud:

-- Click Injection: Limited to Android systems, this happens when a fraudster injects a trojan virus in one mobile application and it activates in another, giving them unfettered access to customer information.
+- Click Injection: Limited to Android systems, this happens when a fraudster injects a Trojan virus in one mobile application and it activates in another, giving them unfettered access to customer information.

 - Device Fraud: This happens as a result of fraudsters using outdated mobile devices to download mobile applications and click enough ads or reviews to make the app seem safe.
 Consumers then download the app and become victims of fraudulent activities.